 Photo of Abhishek Mukherjee

-Partner in the Projects and Project Finance Team at the Mumbai office of Cyril Amarchand Mangaldas.
-Abhishek advises leading banks and financial institutions as well as corporate groups on aspects of debt restructuring, security enforcement, infrastructure projects, structured financing, loan recovery, and insolvency matters.
-Abhishek is also a member of the Insolvency and Bankruptcy Practice of the Firm.
-He can be reached at abhishek.mukherjee@cyrilshroff.com
+Partner in the Insolvency and Restructuring Team at the Mumbai office of Cyril Amarchand Mangaldas.
+Abhishek advises leading banks and financial institutions as well as corporate groups (including developers) and funds on aspects of insolvency, debt restructuring, security enforcement, structured financing, loan recovery and infrastructure projects.
+He is advising leading banks, office-holders, funds and Asset Reconstruction Companies (ARC) in various cases under the Insolvency and Bankruptcy Code, setting up of ARCs, stressed asset resolution and loan transfers.
+Abhishek has also served as a secondee with the Financial Restructuring Group of Milbank LLP (London).
+He can be reached at abhishek.mukherjee@cyrilshroff.com.

 Appropriate forum for Insolvency of Personal Guarantors